mousebird-consulting-inc/WhirlyGlobe/index.md

 ## Background

 WhirlyGlobe-Maply is wholly owned by <a href="http://www.mousebirdconsulting.com/" target="_blank">mousebird consulting</a> and distributed under the Apache 2.0 license.
-The toolkit is free, but we make money from consulting.
-If you're doing something commercial, consider us in your development plans.
+The toolkit is free, but we make money from consulting and support.
+If you're making money off your app, you should have a support contract.
+If you're doing something big, reach out for consulting rates.